Redskins fire President Bruce Allen, eye Ron Rivera to coach - WHIZ News

 —the mostly unsuccessful coaching stint of, and ugly divorce from, costly coach Mike Shahanan;

-Allen previously worked as a front-office executive for the Tampa Bay Buccaneers and Oakland Raiders.
+Allen previously worked as an executive for the Tampa Bay Buccaneers and Oakland Raiders.

 He is the son of late Pro Football Hall of Fame member George Allen, who led the Redskins to one Super Bowl appearance while coaching them from 1971-77.
 Allen’s brother, George, is a former Virginia governor and U.S. senator.